jimpil/flog/README.md

 [![Clojars Project](https://clojars.org/com.github.jimpil/flog/latest-version.svg)](https://clojars.org/com.github.jimpil/flog)

 ## How
 There are two identical api-variants (`sync` VS `async`) to choose from.
-The async variant uses the sync one, but has it dispatched on `clojure.tools.logging/*logging-agent*`(making sure it doesn't lose the context along the way).
+The async variant uses the same function as sync one, but dispatches it on `clojure.tools.logging/*logging-agent*`(making sure it doesn't lose the context along the way).

 ```clj
 ;; pick one